Pest Managers Feature in Womans Health SA

 If you live in Cape Town and surrounds, you have probably come across or been in the vicinity of rain spiders many a time.
 These common arachnids love to nest in dry spaces or the corners of your ceilings during the rainy seasons.
 You can easily identify these medium-sized spiders by their fuzzy brown fur.

 Rain spiders do not spin webs to catch their prey.
 Instead, they prefer actively hunting their prey down by chasing it.
 Rain spiders will only spin webs when constructing a nest.
-When it comes to pest control Cape Town actually has much to thank the rain spider for.
-These creatures’ diet is comprised of many creepy crawlies and critters that we humans often detest, preventing their neighbourhoods from becoming infested with pests.
+When it comes to pest control, Cape Town has plenty to thank the rain spider for.
+These creatures’ diet is comprised of many creepy crawlies and critters that we humans often detest, preventing their neighborhoods from becoming infested with pests.

 You should not feel alarmed if you find a rain spider in your house.
 It will eventually find its way out and as far away as it can get from the lights and the noise you generate inside your home.
 However, they are prone to dashing at humans attempting to bite when provoked.